allenop/Singapore_Flat_Resale_Prices_Prediction/README.md

   - The objective of this study is to construct a machine learning regression model that utilizes the decision tree regressor to accurately forecast the continuous variable 'resale_price'.

   - The objective is to develop a Streamlit webpage that enables users to input values for each column and get the expected resale_price value for the flats in Singapore.

-> **_NOTE:_**  To get a comprehensive overview of the project workflow, please refer to the attached document titled "Project_Workflow.pdf".

 <br/>